ckellgren/ftp-to-rt-api/README.md

     'urls': [],
     },
 ```
-Note: Email Requests will grab anything in the 'CustomerEmail' column and SMS Requests will grab a value from the 'CustomerCellPhone' column or 'CustomerHomePhone' in the case there is no 'CustomerCellPhone'.
+Note: Email Requests ('sms': False) will grab anything in the 'CustomerEmail' column and SMS Requests (sms: True) will grab a value from the 'CustomerCellPhone' column or 'CustomerHomePhone' in the case there is no 'CustomerCellPhone'.